 Analysis Statement: The basic services provided in these actions were effective in supporting the goals outlined in Goal 2.
-Students at Kings Canyon Online were able to demonstrate an increase in academic success as shown during the academic award assemblies Kings Canyon Online learned in a survey that 90% of the students in 9th -12th felt that their school was providing them a good education.
-Kings Canyon Online is planning to invest in new technology in the upcoming school year of 2024-2025, as many items need to be updated to meet current demands.
-However 98% of the students agreed that the school provided Chromebooks and technology that helped them learn.
-Credit Recovery was not needed for as many students as originally planned.
-This is due to the increase in intervention provided by the teachers at
+Students at Kings Canyon Online were able to demonstrate an increase in academic success as shown during the academic award assemblies (2.4).
+Kings Canyon Online learned in a survey that the majority of the students in 9th -12th felt that their school was providing them a good education (2.1).
+Kings Canyon Online invested in new chromebooks during the 2024-2025 school year (2.3), as many items needed to be updated to meet current demands.
+However students agreed that the school provided Chromebooks and technology have helped them learn (2.2).
+Credit Recovery was not needed for as many students as originally planned (2.5).
+This is due to the increase in intervention provided by the teachers at Kings Canyon Online (2.6).

-Kings Canyon Online.
 Currently the library is not able to be fully accessed by all Kings Canyon Online.
-There are plans to create a catalog that will allow students at both campuses to request books and increase the amount of recreational reading completed by Kings Canyon Online.
+KC Online will be sharing library resources during the upcoming school year with other KCUSD schools.
+This will reduce the amount of funds needed for the library (2.7).
+KC Online continued to provide supplemental support for students that are English learners, low-income, and foster youth (2.8).
+It was determined that all students could benefit from additional support, so it was offered school-wide.
+We continue to provide access to CTE courses to provide a wider variety of options for the KC Online students (2.9).

-A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.